 - NISHIKAWA TomoakiDisaster Prevention Research Institute, Kyoto University

-- AGATA RyoichiroResearch and Development Center for Earthquake and Tsunami, Japan Agency for Marine-Earth Science and Technology
+- AGATA RyoichiroResearch Institute for Marine Geodynamics, Japan Agency for Marine-Earth Science and Technology

 - TOH AkikoSchool of Science, The University of Tokyo